 Many families will gather together and share stories of God’s love, mercy, grace, and salvation.
 They will talk of God’s peace and presence and tell of His goodness and guidance, hope and healing, power and protection.
 God’s generous blessings will be the most important topic of their discussions.
 He will be honored!

 There will also be families where God will not be respected or mentioned.
-It is not that thanks will be absent, but God will not be recognized or respected as the giver of all gifts.
-They will focus on what they have, have accomplished or achieved - believing that they have “done it on my own.”
+It is not that there will be an absence of thanks, but God will not be recognized or respected as the giver of all gifts.
+They will focus on what they have, have accomplished or achieved -believing that they have “done it on my own.”
 They will not recognize His gifts.

-Prayer: Thank you, Lord!
-You have given us so very much.
+Prayer: Lord, You have given us so very much.
+You often give us more than we recognize.
 Yet, we ask for and need one more thing: A thankful heart!
-Please fill our hearts with gratitude.
 In Jesus’ Name, Amen.